Stochastic dynamics of Arctic sea ice Part I: Additive noise: Stochastic sea ice model and numerical methods

 There are a wide variety of numerical methods used to solve stochastic ordinary differential equations \citep[e.g.,][]{kloeden1992}.
 Most such methods rely upon a Taylor expansion, within either the It\^{o} or Stratonovich calculus framework.
 The order of numerical methods is determined by the convergence of either (a) the path of the solution itself--{\em strong convergence}, or (b) the statistical moments--{\em weak convergence}.
 The inclusion of one higher--order term in the Taylor expansion increases the numerical order by $0.5$ ($1.0$) in the sense of the strong convergence (weak convergence).
 For many cases, order $1.0$ ($2.0$) methods in strong (weak) convergence are sufficient.
 Here, we use a weak order $2.0$ approach based upon the Runge-Kutta method of \cite{tocino2002}.
 The discrete form of the Eq. (\ref{eqn:sto_model}) is written as

 where

+If the stochastic model is interpreted within the framework of It\^{o} calculus then $\overline{a}(E,t) \equiv a(E,t)$, whereas in the framework of Stratonovich calculus, $\overline{a}(E,t) \equiv a(E,t)+\frac{1}{2}b(E,t)\partial_E b(E,t)$.
+This transformation between the two forms of stochastic calculus was introduced by \cite{WZ65}, and there are more pedagogical discussions of the mathematical background and geophysical applications found in \cite{GFD} and \cite{DijkstraBook}.
 The time step is $\Delta$ and $\Delta W_n$ is a Gaussian variable whose mean and standard deviation are $0$ and $\sqrt{\Delta}$, respectively.
 Using this method and converting to dimensional time the system reaches a steady state in 20 years.
 To generate ensemble statistics, we repeat the simulation using different values of $\Delta W_n$ and different values of $\Delta F_0$.
-The baseline uses $10^6$ ensemble simulations with a $10^{-6}yr$ time step and a noise intensity of $0.05$.
-A simulation time of $20$ years is required for the system to reach a steady-state.
+The baseline numerical analysis uses $10^6$ ensemble simulations with a $10^{-6}yr$ time step and a noise intensity of $0.05$.